markdalgleish/markdalgleish.com/source/_posts/2011-04-12-document-ready-for-jquery-mobile.md

 comments: true
 categories: []
 ---
-<p><a href="http://jquerymobile.com/">jQuery Mobile</a> is a great framework for getting a polished mobile site up and running relatively quickly and easily.</p>
+[jQuery Mobile](http://jquerymobile.com/) is a great framework for getting a polished mobile site up and running relatively quickly and easily.

-<p>Due to the way that it injects pages into the DOM using <a href="http://domscripting.com/presentations/xtech2006/">Hijax</a>, our usual techniques for running code against the current page using selectors that traverse the body no longer make sense.</p>
+Due to the way that it injects pages into the DOM using [Hijax](http://domscripting.com/presentations/xtech2006/), our usual techniques for running code against the current page using selectors that traverse the body no longer make sense.

-<p>Basically, there isn't a $(document).ready().</p>
+Basically, there isn't a $(document).ready().

-<p>It's for this very reason that we can't rely on IDs either, since multiple copies of the same page are likely to exist in the DOM at the same time.</p>
+It's for this very reason that we can't rely on IDs either, since multiple copies of the same page are likely to exist in the DOM at the same time.

-<p>So how do we run page-level code against the current page when it's finished loading without the risk of changes to the other pages?</p>
+So how do we run page-level code against the current page when it's finished loading without the risk of changes to the other pages?

-<p>If you keep an eye on the DOM in your developer tools while pages are loaded, you'll notice that any new pages are appended in a DIV with an <a href="http://ejohn.org/blog/html-5-data-attributes/">HTML5 data-role attribute</a> value of 'page'.
-Any code in the page, either in a script block or in an external file, will be executed immediately.</p>
+If you keep an eye on the DOM in your developer tools while pages are loaded, you'll notice that any new pages are appended in a DIV with an [HTML5 data-role attribute](http://ejohn.org/blog/html-5-data-attributes/) value of 'page'.
+Any code in the page, either in a script block or in an external file, will be executed immediately.

-<p>So selecting the most recent page added to the DOM is pretty straightforward:</p>
+So selecting the most recent page added to the DOM is pretty straightforward:

 ``` js
 $("div:jqmData(role='page'):last")
 ```

-<p>Note that you should always use the ':jqmData' pseudo-selector to ensure your code will still work if jQuery Mobile's data attributes are namespaced.</p>
+Note that you should always use the ':jqmData' pseudo-selector to ensure your code will still work if jQuery Mobile's data attributes are namespaced.

-<p>Having to repeat that constantly in all page-level code is a bit fragile, and more than a little ugly, so let's break this logic out into a standard function which we'll place into our site-wide script file.</p>
+Having to repeat that constantly in all page-level code is a bit fragile, and more than a little ugly, so let's break this logic out into a standard function which we'll place into our site-wide script file.

 ``` js
 function pageScript(func) {